greerviau/Reaction-Timer/README.md

 ### ReactionTime
 This module handles the slowing of the clock, the generation of the random countdown number, as well as the counters for the Countdown and Test states.
 This module also handles the state transition logic.

+### Random
+This module is used to calculate a random number between 2000 and 15000.
+This is done by using a linear shift register.

+### Counting
+This module is responsible for counting from 0 to a set limit if enabled.
+If not enabled the count simply remains at 0.
+When the count is completed an output tick is produced.